 Doctors tend to go for tissue biopsy when it comes to diagnosis.
 But there is a problem with it.
 It is not capable of distinguishing the granulomas of OFG and Crohn’s disease.
 Therefore, even the diagnosis is unreliable in this case.

-Classification of orofacial granulomatosis
+Classification of this OFG

 Some Common Questions